 Do not forget to specify a folder to save the converted MPEG files.
 Simply click the small folder icon next to “Output” field and specify an output folder to save converted files.
 And make sure there is enough space for saving the output files.

 Step 3.
 Further customize the output format.

 Simply click “Settings” button to and set the bit rate, frame rate, channels, sampling rate to desired values.
 It seems to be complicated, but it is not.
 What you are doing is down-scaling the MXF files, and the trick lies in video and audio bit rate.
 The video bit rate of P2 MXF can be up to 100mbps!
 That’s extremely high!
-Video bit rate of a commercial blu-ray movie clip is around 30mbps.
+Video bit rate of a commercial Blu-ray movie clip is around 30mbps.
 And standard DVD?
 5-10mbps.
-The first image of this guide reveals basic infomation of the MXF I use for conversion.
-The MXF clip is 148M, 21’ in length, and its video bit rate is 5, 760kbps.
+The MXF clip I used for conversion is 148M, 21’ in length, and its video bit rate is 5, 760kbps.
 When I convert it to MPEG-2 HD Video (*.mpg), and set “high quality”(18,000kbps) as video bit rate, the file size is down to 47M.
-The video quality I get will be better than a commercial DVD but not good engouth for burning blu-ray disc.
+The video quality I get will be better than a commercial DVD but not good enough for burning Blu-ray disc.
 In one word, the lower bit rate you set the smaller file size you get.

 Step 4.
 Start converting down MXF to MPEG.

-Click “Convert” to start converting MXF to MPEG formats (*.mpg, *.mp4, *.ts etc) when everything’s ready.
-The HD Video Converter supports batch conversion so you may load multiple MXF files and convert MXF files to MPEG at one time.
+When ready, click “Convert” to start converting MXF to MPEG formats (*.mpg, *.mp4, *.ts etc).
+The P2 MXF Converter supports batch conversion so you may load multiple MXF files and convert MXF files to MPEG at one time.
 You may also merge them to one file by checking the box “Merge into one file” before conversion starts.
 After conversion you may click “Open” button to find generated MPEG files and use them freely.